QuantumGee/QuantumGIMP/README.md

 1. Create a new folder on your hard disk where GIMP your GIMP plugins should be stored.
 2. Open GIMP.
 3. Open the preferences dialog.
 Navigate to the "Folder" settings section and expand it.
-Then select the "Plugins" section and add the path to the folder¹ you created first.
+Then select the "Plugins" sub-section and add the path to the folder¹ you've created first.
 4. Close GIMP.
 5. Add a plugin that you have downloaded into the folder¹.
 6. Open GIMP again.
 It should now be loaded.